AboutSarah is the Postdoctoral Researcher for the Society of Architectural Historian’s SAH Data Project.

-Her experience as a researcher and educator has focused on the connections between architecture and modernity since the industrial and scientific revolutions of the late-18th century.
+As a historian and educator, Sarah has focused on the connections between architecture and modernity since the industrial and scientific revolutions of the late-18th century.
 Her next project will study Sigfried Giedion’s appropriation of Einstein’s theory of relativity for Space, Time, and Architecture

 initiative.

-Two of Sarah’s digital humanities projects can also be viewed online right now.
+Two of Sarah’s other digital humanities projects can also be viewed online right now.
 One is The Vanishing Porch in Perspective

 , a #MeToo/#TimesUp-inspired website she developed as a companion for an academic article she wrote about the Farnsworth House.
 The other is Afterimages